The Federal Verification Process

 The Free Application for Federal Student Aid (FAFSA) is the federal financial aid form that students complete to apply for all federal student financial aid.

 If your FAFSA is selected for verification by the Department of Education, you are required to provide documentation that verifies the information you entered on your FAFSA.
 Reasons for being selected for verification include: your FAFSA contains estimated information or inconsistencies, was incomplete, or was selected at random.

 Required documentation varies depending on the information we're required to verify.
-If your FAFSA is selected, you and your parent(s) must complete a specific Verification Worksheet.
+If your FAFSA is selected, you and your parent(s) must complete a Verification Worksheet.

 You and your parent(s) must provide documentation regarding income and tax filing status.

-If you or your parents filed 2015 federal tax return, you must submit a signed copy of your 2015 federal tax return to our office.
+For 2017-18, if you or your parents filed 2015 federal tax return, you must submit a signed copy of your 2015 federal tax return to our office.

 Non tax-filers must complete a non-filer statement indicating that they did not, and were not required to file a 2015 federal tax return.

 For 2018-19, if you or your parents filed 2016 federal tax return, you must use the IRS Data Retrieval Tool (DRT) or submit a Tax Transcript from the IRS.